reselbob/simple_ansible/README.md

 ### MACOS  and Windows Installation

-To install VirtualBox on MacOS or Windows, download the operating specific installer from the VirtualBox site found [here](https://www.virtualbox.org/wiki/Downloads).
+To install VirtualBox on MacOS or Windows, download the operating system specific installer from the VirtualBox site found [here](https://www.virtualbox.org/wiki/Downloads).

 ## Installing Vagrant